Papalo – Heat Loving Cilantro Alternative

 Seen in Cindy’s hand it is easier to identify the parts of the seed and where the seedling emerges from, as well as how tall they can grow in a short time.

-From our germination experiments, we have developed this simple but highly effective packing box.
+We have developed this simple but highly effective packing box from our germination experiments.
 It keeps the seeds intact for planting as well as protecting them from being broken during shipping.

 Young seedlings don’t have the oil glands developed yet, so they are milder in flavor and aroma than when they begin to mature.
 This planting is a bit thick, but it is sometimes difficult to separate the seeds without damage.
 In this case, just plant them thick and don’t worry about it.
 If desired, you can clip the unwanted or unneeded seedlings to thin them.
 Make sure not to pull them out, as this really disturbs the roots of the adjacent plants and seriously disrupts their growth.